 - Any other aircraft in the United States

 - An aircraft outside the United States with its next scheduled destination or last place of departure in the United States, if the aircraft next lands in the United States

 - Any aircraft leased without crew to a lessee whose principal place of business is in the United States or if the lessee has a permanent residence is in the United States.

 Can You Ignore a Flight Attendant’s Instructions?

 Not even a little bit.
-Disobeying the instructions of a crew member brings the potential risk of violating federal law.
+Disobeying a crew member’s instructions brings the potential risk of violating federal law.
 If you’re asked to move your chair into the upright position and ignore the attendant, you could be arrested by officials when the flight lands.

 Most of the incidents that end up in an arrest, however, involve a passenger arguing, repeatedly ignoring, or disobeying a crew member or act out in a way that is dangerous for crew or passengers.

-How to Avoid Interfering with a Flight Crew Charge
+How to Avoid an Interfering with a Flight Crew Charge

 Anyone who feels they’ve been treated unfairly can file a complaint against a flight crew member with the appropriate airline or with the Department of Transportation’s Aviation Consumer Protection Division.
 Easy ways to prevent an in-flight offense: